kmcd/codecast/01_command_line/script.md

   >
   Redirect output of a command into a new file.
 If the file already exists, over-write it.
 Example: ls > myfiles.txt
   >>
   Redirect the output of a command onto the end of an existing file.
-Example: echo “Mary 555-1234” >> phonenumbers.txt
+Example: echo "Mary 555-1234" >> phonenumbers.txt

   There are times when it is useful to save the output of a command to a file, instead of displaying it to the screen.
-For example, if we want to create a file that lists all of the MP3 files in a directory, we can do something like this, using the “>” redirection character:
+For example, if we want to create a file that lists all of the MP3 files in a directory, we can do something like this, using the ">" redirection character:

   ls -l /home/vic/MP3/*.mp3 > mp3files.txt